 118:07:20 Young: Okay.

 118:07:36 Young: There we go.
 Okay.
-Hoses are above the lower strap (as per the first line on the top of the right-hand column on 2-6).
+Hoses are above the lower strap (as per the fifth paragraph, middle column of Card 1 Side 1).

 118:07:49 Duke: ...